 Best online speed tests

 There are significant differences in the accuracy and reliability of online speed tests.
 Quite frankly, many online speed tests are a complete waste of time, results from which will bear little resemblance to your actual throughputs.
-There are only two online speed tests that we recommend.
+There are only two online speed tests that we currently recommend (for different reasons).

 Based on extensive measurements, OOKLA (once configured correctly, as will be explained) provides consistent and relatively accurate results.
-OOKLA claims to be “the world’s most popular Internet speed test” with over 5 million tests per day.
-OOKLA provides global coverage, with speed tests available from more than 3,500 servers worldwide.
+OOKLA claims to be “the world’s most popular Internet speed test” with millions of tests per day.
+OOKLA provides global coverage, with speed tests available from more than 10,000 servers worldwide.

 It is critically important to select the most appropriate server, and it may take several attempts to determine the best server available.
 When you run an OOKLA online speed test, a server is automatically selected.
 We have found on numerous occasions that the server selected is not necessarily the best available and can give inaccurate results for a number of reasons (including the server being overloaded).
 You have the opportunity to pick an alternative server, and you should try a range of servers that are relatively close to your location.
 Over time, you will probably discover that a particular server (even if it not one of your closest servers) provides the highest and most consistent results.
 Ensure you select this server every time you run an online speed test.